Joan Collins

-Collins appeared only in a few film roles in the 1960s, notably starring in Seven Thieves (1960), The Road to Hong Kong (1962), and Warning Shot (1967).
-She also appeared in an episode of Star Trek (1967) and in Subterfuge (1968).
-She began to take on local roles again back in Britain in the 1970s, appearing in the films Revenge, Quest for Love (both 1971), Tales from the Crypt, Fear in the Night (both 1972), Dark Places and Tales That Witness Madness (both 1973), as well as Empire of the Ants (1977), which earned her a Saturn Award nomination, The Stud, Zero to Sixty (both 1978), Game for Vultures, and The Bitch (both 1979).
+Collins appeared only in a few film roles in the 1960s, notably starring in Seven Thieves (1960), The Road to Hong Kong (1962), Warning Shot (1967), Subterfuge (1968), and also appeared in an episode of Star Trek (1967).
+She began to take on local roles again back in Britain in the 1970s, appearing in the films Revenge, Quest for Love (both 1971), Tales from the Crypt, Fear in the Night (both 1972), Tales That Witness Madness (1973) and Dark Places (1974) as well as Empire of the Ants (1977), which earned her a Saturn Award nomination.
+Collins was criticially acclaimed for her starring role in The Stud (1978) and its sequel The Bitch (1979).

 From 1981 to 1989, Collins starred as Alexis Colby in the soap opera Dynasty, which made her an international superstar.
 It brought her critical acclaim, winning her the Golden Globe Award for Best Actress in a Television Series – Drama in 1982, and earning her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 1984.

-In the 1990s and 2000s, Collins worked sporadically in acting.
+In the 1990s and 2000s, Collins took on more stage roles as well as regular parts on television.
 She took fewer film roles, most notably appearing in The Flintstones in Viva Rock Vegas (2000) and the TV movie These Old Broads (2001) alongside Elizabeth Taylor, Debbie Reynolds and Shirley MacLaine.
-She made her comeback to mainstream television in the 2010s, taking on recurring roles in the series Happily Divorced (2011–2013), The Royals (2014–2018), Benidorm (2014–2017) and American Horror Story: Apocalypse (2018).
+In the 2010s, Collins took on recurring roles in the series Happily Divorced (2011–2013), The Royals (2014–2018), Benidorm (2014–2017) and American Horror Story: Apocalypse (2018).
 Her first starring film role since the 1980s was The Time of Their Lives (2017), and she has also appeared in various independent films, which includes the critically acclaimed Gerry (2018).

-Early life
+Early life and education

-Collins was born in Paddington, London on 23 May 1933, and brought up in Maida Vale, the daughter of Elsa Collins (née Bessant), a dance teacher, and Joseph William Collins, a talent agent (whose clients would later include Shirley Bassey, the Beatles and Tom Jones).
+Joan Henrietta Collins was born on 23 May 1933 in Paddington, London, and brought up in Maida Vale, the daughter of Elsa Collins (née Bessant), a dance teacher, and Joseph William Collins, a talent agent (whose clients would later include Shirley Bassey, the Beatles and Tom Jones).
 Her father, a native of South Africa, was Jewish, and her British mother was Anglican.
 She had two younger siblings, Jackie, a novelist, and Bill, a property agent.

-She was educated at the Francis Holland School, an independent day school for girls in London.
-Collins made her stage debut in the Henrik Ibsen play A Doll's House at the age of nine, and at the age of 16 trained as an actress at the Royal Academy of Dramatic Art (RADA) in London.
+Collins was educated at the Francis Holland School, an independent day school for girls in London.
+She made her stage debut in the Henrik Ibsen play A Doll's House at the age of nine, and at the age of 16 trained as an actress at the Royal Academy of Dramatic Art (RADA) in London.
 At the age of 17, Collins was signed to the Rank Organisation, a British film studio.